Police suspect arson in fire at Wyoming abortion clinic site

 The blaze damaged the inside of the building under renovation to house the clinic in Casper, the second-biggest city in a state where opposition to abortion is widespread.

-The clinic, which also planned to provide other health care services for women, had been set to open in June as only the second place in the state to offer abortions.
-Wyoming's current lone location for women to get abortions is at a hospital in Jackson, 281 miles (452 kilometers) away.
+The clinic, which also planned to provide other health care services for women, had been set to open in June.

 A person who called authorities before dawn saw someone running from the building with what appeared to be a gas can and a black bag, police said in a Facebook post.
 Investigators were reviewing video footage from the area in hopes of identifying the suspect or generating a suspect description, police said.
 No injuries were reported.